rnilva/pysabberstone/README.md

 # The new C#-Python connection system

-Because I have not decide how to call it, I call it 'new system' in the rest here.
+Because I have not decide how to call it, I call it 'new system' in the rest of here.

 1. New system is extremely fast.